graemes/poolparty-x16r/README.md

 # ccminer

+If you find this version useful please consider a donation to: RH4KkDFJV7FuURwrZDyQZoPWAKc4hSHuDU (graemes)

 Based on Christian Buchner's &amp; Christian H.'s CUDA project, no more active on github since 2014.

 Check the [README.txt](README.txt) for the additions